OnionBrowser/OnionBrowser/README.markdown

 Open `OnionBrowser/OnionBrowser.xcodeproj`.
 You should be able to compile and run the application at this point.

-The app and all dependencies are compiled to run against `armv7s` (iPhone 5's "A6" processor), `armv7`, and `i386` targets, meaning that all devices since the iPhone 4 (running at least iOS 5.0) and the iOS Simulators should be able to run the application.
+The app and all dependencies are compiled to run against `arm64` (iPhone 5S 64-bit "A7" processor), `armv7s` (iPhone 5 "A6" processor), and `armv7`

-The app currently is not compiled for `arm64` (64-bit ARM processor in the iPhone 5S) because apps compiled for this target may only support iOS 6.1 and later.
-This optimization may be revisited once support for iOS 5.X is dropped at a later date.
+platforms.
+This means all devices since the iPhone 4 (running at least iOS 6.0) are supported.

+All dependencies are further compiled for `i386` and `x86_64` targets, so that both the 32-bit and 64-bit iOS Simulators are supported.

 ### Information for forks